ajkdrag/azkaban-cluster-dockerized/code/README.md

-## Dummy Project
-A dummy project to test with Azkaban

-Here are a few points:

-- This dummy project will be removed post testing.
-- A proper ML beginner codebase will be placed instead.
+## Spam detection with Naive Bayes
+A toy ML project that uses the **Naive Bayes algorithm** to create a model that can classify SMS messages as spam or not spam,